MileHacker Logo

 • Cham Museum: The main institution for the Cham Kingdom.
 Its collection highlights Hindu-Buddhist sculptures from the 4th to 15th centuries.

-• The City of bridges Museum: Showcases the history and culture of The City of bridges and its people.
-Features artifacts from the Cham period, local handicrafts, and exhibits on the city's development.
+• The City of bridges Museum: Highlights the history and culture of The City of bridges and its people.
+Features artifacts from the Cham period, area handicrafts, and showcases regarding the city's development.

-• Trung Vuong Theatre: This venue hosts various cultural performances, including traditional Vietnamese opera (Tuong) and modern shows.
+• Trung Vuong Theatre: This venue hosts various cultural performances, including traditional Vietnamese opera (Tuong) along with current shows.
 Check local listings for schedules.

 • Art Galleries: Limited in comparison to bigger cities.
 Some boutique galleries might feature local artists, notably around tourist areas.